blosc2.Storage#

 Note

 On Windows, the size of the mapping is directly coupled to the file size.
-When the schunk gets destroyed, the file size will be truncated to the actual size of the schunk.
+When the schunk is destroyed, the file size will be truncated to the actual size of the schunk.

 • meta (dict or None) –

 A dictionary with different metalayers.
-One entry per metalayer:
+Each entry represents a metalayer:

 key: bytes or str